Ten dead in Texas school shooting, student arrested - Journal du Cameroun

 “And everyone just kind of freaked out.
 You know, everyone has the instinct, ‘Just go, get out of here.'”

-The Santa Fe shooting came three months after the Florida massacre led to mass protests and their call of “Never again!”.
+The shooting came three months after the Florida massacre led to mass protests and their call of “Never again!”.

 “We are fighting for you,” tweeted David Hogg, a Stoneman Douglas student who has emerged as a leader of the gun control campaign.